ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 the most rapid and robust non-linear optimization software available [@fournier2012].
 `ss3sim` also facilitates the deployment of simulations across multiple computers or computer cores (i.e. parallelization), thereby accelerating computation.
-By using a vetted model like SS3 and framework `ss3sim`, the time to develop, test, and verify a large-scale simulation can be reduced substantially, shifting focus to the research questions themselves.
+By using a vetted model like SS3 with the tested `ss3sim` framework, the time to develop, test, and verify a large-scale simulation can be reduced substantially, shifting focus to the research questions themselves.